sunyuan-cs/sunyuan-cs.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 **Yuan Sun (孙元)** is a Ph.D. candidate at the College of Computer Science, Sichuan University, advised by Prof. [Dezhong Peng](https://cs.scu.edu.cn/info/1182/7307.htm) and Prof. [Peng Hu](https://penghu-cs.github.io/).
 My research interests mainly focus on  [Hashing Learning](https://github.com/caoyuan57/Hashing) and [Noisy Correspondence](https://github.com/QinYang79/Awesome-Noisy-Correspondence).
 Recently, I’ve been conducting research related to Multi-modal Learning and [AI for PDEs](https://github.com/WillDreamer/Awesome-AI4CFD).
-- **Image Set Classification**: it constructs an image set consisting of multiple images, and then measures the distance between two sets.
-- **Cross-modal Retrieval**: it uses the information of one modal to retrieve the relevant content of another modal (such as text, image, audio, video, etc.).
-- **Multi-modal Learning**: it integrates the supplementary and consistent information of multiple modalities for clustering or classification tasks.
+- **Multi-modal Learning**: It integrates the supplementary and consistent information of multiple modalities for clustering, classification, and retrieval tasks.
-- **AI for PDEs**: it utilizes Physics-Informed Neural Networks (PINNs) for solving forward and inverse PDE problems as well as their applications (such as nuclear reactor thermal hydraulics).
+- **AI for PDEs**: It utilizes Physics-Informed Neural Networks (PINNs) to solve forward and inverse PDE problems as well as their applications (such as nuclear reactor thermal hydraulics).

 If you are interested in collaborating with me or want to have a chat, always feel free to contact me through <font color="red"> e-mail (sunyuan_work@163.com)</font>